radiasoft/jupyter.radiasoft.org/README.md

 If you see the error `Too Many Requests`, it means our cluster has too many active users.
 You will need to wait.
-You can always [submit an Issue](https://github.com/radiasoft/jupyter.radiasoft.org/issues/new) so that we know who is waiting for resources.scripts should live in rswarp.pkcli
+You can always [submit an Issue](https://github.com/radiasoft/jupyter.radiasoft.org/issues/new) so that we know who is waiting for resources.

 # Preferences